- Hot tub

 - Washing machine

 All ground floor.
 One king-size double bedroom.
 Wet room with walk-in shower, basin and WC.
-Fitted kitchen.
+Kitchen.
 Sitting room with dining area, single sofa bed and woodburner.

-- Electric cooker, gas hob, microwave, fridge/freezer, washer/dryer, dishwasher, flat screen TV with Freeview, DVD, stereo/CD, iPod dock, books/games
+- Electric oven, gas hob, microwave, fridge/freezer, washer/dryer, dishwasher, TV with Freeview, DVD, stereo/CD, iPod dock, selection of books and games

 - Bed linen and towels inc. in rent